nicobou/satie/README.md

 - utils:         diagnostics and other tools
 - tests:         unit tests and other testing scripts

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+See [LICENSE](LICENSE) for the license text.

 ## Sponsors

 This project is made possible thanks to the Society for Arts and Technologies.
 [SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie, de la Science et de l'Innovation (MESI) du Québec